conan-io/docs/reference/tools.rst

 tools.pythonpath()
 ------------------

-This tool is automatically applied in the conanfile methods unless :ref:`apply_env<apply_env>` is deactivated, so any PYTHONPATH inherited from the requirements will be automatically available.
+This tool is automatically applied in the conanfile methods unless :ref:`apply_env<attribute_apply_env>` is deactivated, so any PYTHONPATH inherited from the requirements will be automatically available.

 .. code-block:: python